Friday, June 19, 2026

 consultation, I always, and as

-level-headed as I can force
+level-headed as I can, force

-myself to muster, bring up
+myself to muster bringing up

-this fact, that I think of this
+this unfair fact, that I think of

-as a hideous inequity, given
+this as a hideous inequity, esp

-that Xanax so profoundly
+ecially given that Xanax so pro

-helped me be the person
+foundly helped me be the person

-I had with no conviction
+I had, with no conviction

-whatsoever, believe myself
+whatsoever, believed myself

 to be.
-Which no doubt does
+This complaining no doubt

-the opposite of making a
+does the opposite of making a

 difference, when it comes